bloc97/Anime4K/md/GLSL_Instructions_Linux.md

      - By Default, Mode A is automatically enabled in our template (this can be change in mpv.conf)

   2. To enable each Mode manually
-     - Press CTRL+1 to enable Mode A (Best for 1080p Anime)
+     - Press CTRL+1 to enable Mode A (Optimized for 1080p Anime)
-     - Press CTRL+2 to enable Mode B (Best for 720p Anime)
+     - Press CTRL+2 to enable Mode B (Optimized for 720p Anime)
-     - Press CTRL+3 to enable Mode C (Best for 480p Anime)
+     - Press CTRL+3 to enable Mode C (Optimized for 480p Anime)
      - Press CTRL+0 to clear all shaders (Disable Anime4K)